danieluhl/astro-blog/src/content/blog/2025/live-by-the-codes.md

 After reading this I was inspired to make my own set of "codes to live by".
 The idea is to look at sage wisdom from sources I trust, then reflect on my own way of acting and living to see if there are just a few top virtues that I struggle with.
+I did a quick search for values I know to be good from skepticism, stoicims, and buddhism (see full findings at the bottom of this post)

 I landed on three:

 ## 1. Temperance